stackrox/go-grpc-http1/README.md

 a reverse proxy which does not support HTTP/2, or only supports it for clients (such as Amazon's ALB).
 This is accomplished via either adaptive downgrading to the gRPC-Web response format or utilizing WebSockets.

-For a high-level overview, see [this Medium post](https://medium.com/stackrox-engineering/how-to-expose-grpc-services-behind-almost-any-load-balancer-e9ebf8e6d12a).
+For a high-level overview, see [this Medium post](https://medium.com/stackrox-engineering/how-to-expose-grpc-services-behind-almost-any-load-balancer-e9ebf8e6d12a) about the gRPC-Web downgrade option and [this Medium post](https://medium.com/stackrox-engineering/grpc-anywhere-f29616087d54) about the gRPC-WebSocket option.

-**Stay tuned for a high-level overview article to the WebSocket solution.**

 Connection Compatibility Overview
 ---------------------------------